 #5 Lastly, enjoy the ability to enter a number of relevant groups and post your event update!
-However, by all means spend a moment in the group to like an interesting article, a comment and/or share another members update.
+However, by all means, spend a moment in the group to like an interesting article, a comment and/or share other members update.
 The group manager will notice if you just pop in, dump your event news and leave.

 Just a few ideas that have worked for me when promoting a clients upcoming event.
 Okay, so now the event is in the eyes of group members.
 Now what!

 Moving away from a blatant posting of the event to adding additional value and benefits related to the event– the benefit of why people should attend the event.

 This is where casual, genuine posting can occur within the discussion area of the LinkedIn Groups that relates to your organization, company etc. W/O discussing the event.

 Pull the great content (blog post, recent Ezine, industry stats, guest articles) and link from the site where the event details are hosted.
 Use this content as the lead to generate traffic to the site; therefore, to the event.

 Here’s an example post update that’s genuine but with a twist to bring your event to the eyes of the reader who chooses to click the link:

 A colleague wrote a great article published in our most recent Ezine about 3 Ways To Give Your Services For Free Without Jeopardizing Your Bottom Line.
 Here’s the link and while you’re there you may want to check out other articles from industry experts in our like professions as well.
 Let me know if you would like to contribute to our next quarterly Ezine.
 Would love to hear from you!

 Hope this article has been helpful when promoting your next event within LinkedIn Groups.
 This is just the tip of the iceberg but it will spread your event news when correctly targeted groups are chosen.